devblack/nodriver/docs/nodriver/cdp/css.rst

 values from commands, and then you can use those objects as arguments to other commands.

-.. autoclass:: StyleSheetId
-      :members:
-      :undoc-members:
-      :exclude-members: from_json, to_json

 .. autoclass:: StyleSheetOrigin
       :members:
       :undoc-members: